kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 ![Master and etcd node high availability architecture](https://pek3b.qingstor.com/kubesphere-docs/png/20200307215924.png)

-> Attention: As the Kubernetes document [Options for Highly Available topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/) demonstrated that there are two options for configuring the topology of a highly available (HA) Kubernetes cluster, i.e. stacked etcd topology and external etcd topology.
-You should carefully consider the advantages and disadvantages of each topology before setting up an HA cluster by reference [this guide]((https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/)).
+> Attention: The Kubernetes document [Options for Highly Available topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/) demonstrates that there are two options for configuring the topology of a highly available (HA) Kubernetes cluster, i.e. stacked etcd topology and external etcd topology.
+You should carefully consider the advantages and disadvantages of each topology before setting up an HA cluster according to [this document](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/).
 In this guide, we adopt stacked etcd topology to bootstrap an HA cluster for convenient demonstration.

 ## Install HA Cluster